jazad136/react-udemy-samplefuncsclasses/README.md

 ### `npm run build`

 #### not a required command.

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder, correctly bundilng React in production mode and optimizing the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.